Continuous access evaluation

 Client-side claim challenge

-Before continuous access evaluation, clients would replay the access token from its cache as long as it hadn't expired.
+Before continuous access evaluation, clients would replay the access token from its cache as long as it wasn't expired.
 With CAE, we introduce a new case where a resource provider can reject a token when it isn't expired.
-To inform clients to bypass their cache even though the cached tokens haven't expired, we introduce a mechanism called claim challenge to indicate that the token was rejected and a new access token need to be issued by Azure AD.
+To inform clients to bypass their cache even though the cached tokens haven't expired, we introduce a mechanism called claim challenge to indicate that the token was rejected and a new access token need to be issued by Microsoft Entra ID.
 CAE requires a client update to understand claim challenge.
-The latest version of the following applications support claim challenge:
+The latest versions of the following applications support claim challenge:

 Because risk and policy are evaluated in real time, clients that negotiate continuous access evaluation aware sessions no longer rely on static access token lifetime policies.
 This change means that the configurable token lifetime policy isn't honored for clients negotiating CAE-aware sessions.

-Token lifetime is increased to long lived, up to 28 hours, in CAE sessions.
-Revocation is driven by critical events and policy evaluation, not just an arbitrary time period.
+Token lifetime increases to long-lived, up to 28 hours, in CAE sessions.
+Critical events and policy evaluation drive revocation, not just an arbitrary time period.
 This change increases the stability of applications without affecting security posture.

-If you aren't using CAE-capable clients, your default access token lifetime will remain 1 hour.
+If you aren't using CAE-capable clients, your default access token lifetime remains 1 hour.
 The default only changes if you configured your access token lifetime with the Configurable Token Lifetime (CTL) preview feature.